-After running Mesos and Marathon for a year, they switched to Kubernetes, used Docker containers.
+After running Mesos and Marathon for a year, they switched to Kubernetes with Docker containers.
 The entire cluster ran on AWS.
-The switch to Kubernetes cut down their deployment costs by a significant amount, by upto 65 to 70%.
+The switch to Kubernetes cut down their deployment costs by upto 65 to 70%.
 Prior to Kubernetes, they ran Jenkins hosts that were inefficient and expensive.

 For sharing data across the services they used Etcd, it’s an open-source distributed key-value store, written in Go, that enables the microservices to share data in a distributed environment.
 Etcd handles leader elections during network partitions and has tolerance for machine failure.

-The layer has features like load balancing, automatic retries in case of service failure, connection pooling, routing the requests to the pre-existing connections as opposed to creating new ones, splitting & regulating the traffic load on a service for testing.
+The layer has features like load balancing, automatic retries in case of service failure, connection pooling, routing the requests to the pre-existing connections as opposed to creating new ones and splitting & regulating the traffic load on a service for testing.

 Finagle has been used in production at Twitter for years and is battle-tested.
 Linkerd is a service mesh for Kubernetes

-Asynchronous behaviour features are commonplace in modern Web 2.0 apps.
+Asynchronous behavior features are commonplace in modern web apps.
 In the Monzo app, push notifications, payment processing pipeline, loading the user’s feed with transactions all happened asynchronously powered by Kafka.

-Apache Cassandra is an eventual consistent wide column NoSQL datastore, has a distributed design; it is built for scale.
+Apache Cassandra is an eventual consistent wide-column NoSQL datastore, that has a distributed design and is built for scale.